Debbiefolorunsho/National-Rail-Ticket-Sales-Analysis/README.md

 - Route Count: Counted the occurrences of each unique route

 ## Data Analysis & Visualization
 After completing the data cleaning and preparation, I proceeded with the analysis and visualization phase.
-To ensure easy navigation and understanding of the project, I divided the visualizations into six main sections.
-These sections were used to effectively visualize key insights from this analysis.

 **Key Insights from the Data Visualization**